 Proposal 11 UE indicates the availability of a Successful PScell change Report in complete message. gNB can fetch the successful PScell change report via UE Information Request/Response mechanism.

+[39]

+Proposal 3 RAN2 to develop a new report that consists of a list of successful PSCell reports generated due to successful PSCell changes or addition under a given PCell.

 2.2.3 Conclusions